lhahner/log-c/README.md

 As a Linux User I want to configure the logger.xml file in `/etc/logc/` file, to have a default place where to check regarding the configuration file.

+### Fix the time error

+As a user I want that the program checks in which timezone I am currently located and log the time accordingly, to use the program all over the world.